 - Community service and philanthropic opportunities

 The Interfraternity Council (IFC) is the governing body of the men's fraternities.
 IFC consists of 7 National Interfraternity Council chapters and 2 local chapters; all have off-campus residential facilities.
-The Council is charged with providing educational programming, increasing awareness of social concerns, and the administration of Interfraternity Council.
+The Council is charged with providing educational programming, increasing awareness of social concerns, and the administration of men’s fraternities.

 The Women's Greek Council (WGC) is the governing body of the women's chapters.
-Women's Greek Council at UWP consists of 5 chapters, most of which have off-campus residential facilities.
-The Council is charged with providing direction for the governance, cultural and educational programming, and administration of the Women's Greek Council.
+Women's Greek Council at UW-Platteville consists of 5 chapters, most of which have off-campus residential facilities.
+The Council is charged with providing direction for the governance, cultural and educational programming, and administration of the women’s sororities and fraternities.

-The United Greek Council (UGC) is the goverance group elected to review and recommend policies regarding Greek student life issues at the university.
+The United Greek Council (UGC) is the governance group elected to review and recommend policies regarding Greek student life issues at the university.

 Greeks Promoting Awareness (GPA) consists of dedicated Greek student leaders interested in promoting the mature management of alcohol use.
-GPA has sponsored a dance, dunk tank, and worked on the All Greek Philanthropy to raise money for the City of Platteville Department of Parks and Recreation office to assist in funding the Skate Park.
+GPA has sponsored a dance, dunk tank, and worked on the All Greek Philanthropy event to raise money for the City of Platteville Department of Parks and Recreation office, with benefits going to fund the skate park.